welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 #### Many open possibilities

-Lastly, asynchronous reporst open the door for many easy optimizations/features that can be implemented later, with much greater ease.
+Lastly, asynchronous reporst open the door for optimizations and features that can be implemented later, with much greater ease.

 A few of them include: